bdogzxv/SoftwareLoveTracker/README.md

 ### Gray Area 🔘

-The following software projects, foundations, &amp; corporations have made statements (or taken actions) that are controversial concerning addressing relevant issues regarding discrimination, violence, and prejudice, but cannot be declared as "Not for Diversity" due to a lack of sufficient evidence.
+The following software projects, foundations, &amp; corporations have made statements (or taken actions) that are controversial concerning relevant issues (such as discrimination, violence, and prejudice), but cannot be declared as "Not for Diversity" due to a lack of sufficient evidence.

 |     | Software          | Notes                                                                                                                                                                                                  |
 | --- | ----------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |